Tuition & Aid

-Find tuition rates and fees for all programs, including costs for meal plans, parking, housing and student health plans (required for full-time students).
+Find tuition rates and fees for all programs, including costs for optional meal plans, parking, housing, and student health plans (required for full-time students).

 Northeastern offers several options to help you finance your education.
 Learn about payment plans, federal and supplemental loans, ISAs and more.